Platorian/cisco/obsidian/Kali/Docs/Concepts/Capstone.md

 john --show --format=RAW-MD5 hashes.txt
 ```

 Having trouble logging in for some reason.
+I realise i must not have the correct username.

 ##### Task